 - First, you fill out our online application form.
 Not to worry, it won’t take much time (you are only required to fill out few details of the case, the law firm in charge of your legal claim, and basic information from you).

-- Next, when you submit your lawsuit loan application, a team of underwriters will immediately contact your legal practitioner to evaluate your case.
-If it meets the requirements, they will notify you almost immediately, and you and your attorney will receive a funding agreement to sign.
+- Next, when you submit your lawsuit loan application, a funding team will contact you to finish the pre-qualification and confirm your attorney will participate in helping you.
+Then, they will immediately contact your legal practitioner to get your legal documents for underwriting to evaluate your case.
+If your legal matter meets the funding requirements, we will notify you almost immediately, and you and your attorney will receive a non-recourse loan agreement to sign.

 - Lastly, when our team receives the signed funding contract back, we will disburse the funds to you without a second delay.
 All of these are usually done within 24 hours — making it possible for you to get settlement loans on the same day.